mfreed7/interval_timer/README.md

 # interval_timer
-Quick and easy interval timer
+Just as the name suggests, a quick and easy interval timer.